-7She said, ‘Please let me glean and gather after the reapers among the sheaves.’
-So she came and has continued even from the morning until now, except that she stayed a little while in the shelter.”
+7and she said, ‘Please let me glean and gather among the sheaves behind the reapers.’
+So she came and has continued from the morning until now.
+She has been sitting a little while in the shelter.”

 9Let your eyes be on the field that they reap, and go after them.
 Have I not commanded the young men not to touch you?
 When you are thirsty, go to the vessels and drink from that which the young men have drawn.”

-11Boaz answered her, “It has fully been shown me all that you have done for your mother-in-law since the death of your husband, and how you have left your father and your mother and the land of your birth and have come to a people that you didn’t know before.
+11And Boaz answered her, “It has been told, yes, told to me all that you have done for your mother-in-law since the death of your husband, and how you have left your father and your mother and the land of your birth and have come to a people that you did not know before.

-12May Yahweh repay your work and a full reward be given you from Yahweh, the God of Israel, under whose wings you have come to take refuge.”
+12May Yahweh repay your work and a full reward be given to you from Yahweh, the God of Israel, under whose wings you have come to take refuge.”

-18She took it up and went into the city and her mother-in-law saw what she had gleaned.
-She also brought out and gave to her what she had left after she was satisfied.
+18And she picked it up and went into the city and her mother-in-law saw what she had gleaned.
+She also brought out and gave to her what she had left over after she was satisfied.

-20Naomi said to her daughter-in-law, “Blessed be he of Yahweh who has not left off his kindness to the living and to the dead.”
-Naomi said to her, “The man is a close relative to us, one of our near kinsmen.”
+20Then Naomi said to her daughter-in-law, “Blessed of Yahweh be the one who has not forsaken his covenant-faithfulness to the living and to the dead.”
+And Naomi said to her, “The man is a close relative to us, one of our kinsmen-redeemers.”

-22Naomi said to Ruth her daughter-in-law, “It is good, my daughter, that you go out with his young women so that others do not fall upon you in another field.”
+22And Naomi said to Ruth her daughter-in-law, “It is good, my daughter, that you go out with his young women so that others will not harm you in another field.”